neeraj9/SignalBlocks/readme.md

 development.

-    I know that the sample code is a lot cryptic at present, but I plan to change all that once I get free time.
+    I know that the sample code is a lot cryptic at present, but this will improve over time.

 > (c) 2016 Neeraj Sharma <neeraj.sharma@alumni.iitg.ernet.in>